dxwc/turk-system/phase_I_report/phase_I_report.md

 + All actors must use compatible computer system with standard (unmodified) GUI web browser such as Firefox, Google Chrome etc. with HTML5, ES6 and session cookie support to connect to the system.
-+ For any monetary transactions between client and developer will be charged 5%, which will be transferred to super user account
++ For any monetary transactions between client and developer, there will be a 5% charge for the system which will be transferred to super user account

 #3.
 Specific Requirements